gmeacock/hello-world/README.md

 # hello-world
-Part of teh new users tutorial
+Part of the new users tutorial

+Aso known as TallGuy ;)